chistotinsa/YOLOv8m_neuron_detection/README.md

 # YOLOv8m neuron detection

-This model allows count neurons stained using the Nissl method in the CA1 field of the hippocampus.
+This model allows to count neurons stained using the Nissl method in the CA1 field of the hippocampus.
 It takes 300μm area on a hippocampus randomly and counts alive cells on it.

 The model takes photos of a rat`s hippocampus specimen as input.
 The microscopic magnification is 20x,